Overview

 Outcomes

-- Adapting the MITOS app for game play in multiple devises; students can use the app without adult support
+- Adapting the MITOS app for game play in multiple devises; students using the app without adult support

-- Completing trainings for teachers and parents on how to use MITOS at school and at home at the end of Year 2; 100% of teachers attend the training and can use the dashboard, 100% of parents attend the workshop
+- Completing training for teachers and parents on how to use MITOS at school and at home at the end of Year 2; 100% of teachers attending the training and using the dashboard, 100% of parents attending the workshop

-- Conducting one randomized control trial; students in treatment schools benefit significantly more from MITOS compared to students in control schools
+- Conducting one randomized control trial; students in treatment schools benefiting significantly more from MITOS compared to students in control schools

 - Disseminating findings to researchers, practitioners, and parents; increasing our knowledge of what strategies and activities work and for whom